June 6, - June 21, 2015

 For More Information

 To learn more about this program, contact the faculty leader, Robert Ricketts or your kinesiology adviser.
-Students may also schedule an appointment with Nimisha Thakur, the education abroad adviser for this program.
+To learn more about the specifics of the program, schedule an appointment with the education abroad adviser for the program.

 For the inside scoop on life in a foreign country, be sure to check out the GeoBlogs of Penn State students currently studying abroad.